 (c) Telephonic signatures obtained in accordance with procedures approved by the Ohio department of job and family services (ODJFS).

 (3) A handwritten signature shall not be required when there is an electronic or telephonic signature.
 Electronic and telephonic signatures shall have the same legal effect and are enforced in the same way as a handwritten signature.

 (4) When an application is not signed by the necessary individuals then the application for benefits for that assistance group is considered incomplete.
 The county agency shall contact the individuals listed and attempt to obtain a valid signature.
 The county agency shall not certify an assistance group without a signed application.

 (5) The signature on the application certifies, under penalty of perjury, the truth of the information contained on the application, including the information concerning citizenship and alien status of the members applying for benefits.

 (1) An assistance group shall be advised of the right to file an application on the same day it contacts the county agency during office hours.
 The county agency:

-(a) Shall encourage an assistance group to file an application the same day the assistance group or its representative contacts the county agency in person or by telephone and expresses interest in obtaining SNAP or expresses concerns that indicate food insecurity.
+(a) Shall encourage an assistance group to file an application the same day the assistance group or its representative contacts the county agency and expresses interest in obtaining SNAP or expresses concerns that indicate food insecurity.

 (b) Shall post signs that explain the application processing standards and the right to file an application on the day of initial contact.